 Hector’s idea, Chef Gurmeet’s Creation…

 Karela was only a Hector discovery in the latter part of 2011, this added to Methi is Hector Curry Nirvana.
 The Lamb Gurmeet was born, named after the Chef.
-Mr Gurmeet is only the second Chef in Glasgow I can name, Mr Shah at Yadgar being the other culinary genius.
+Mr Gurmeet is only the second Chef in Glasgow I could name, Mr Shah at Yadgar being the first culinary genius.
 I was delighted to be presented on evening with a complementary plate of Karela cooked in the traditional manner – in Hari’s home kitchen.
 I am reliably informed that this dish never leaves the house; it is not a restaurant dish but classic home cooking.